danimaniarqsoft/blog/content/posts/java-best-practices.md

     * Logging the exception and rethrowing it
     * Logging the exception and returning an alternate value
 * Choose collections over arrays
+* Embrace immutability
+    * Use final keyword
+* Favor composition over inheritance
+* Streamline functional interfaces with lambdas
+* Use enhanced for loops or streams

 ## References